 The parents I see who struggle most to support their children through revision and exams are the ones who haven't cultivated the right mindset in their children through their earlier lives.
 Start early with this stuff to be successful.

 One of the most effective ways parents can help with revision is with the planning side of things.

 Teenagers tend to see time on a very different scale to adults and parents can really help students to see the reality of the timescales they are facing if they sit down with a calendar and show their children how much time is remaining.

-One of the parents who took part in The Exam Success Formula, my study skills course for parents and students, did this with her year 11 son.
+One of the parents who took part in The Exam Success Formula, my study skills course for parents and students which you can find inside The Extraordinaries Club, did this with her year 11 son.
 She sat down and plotted out the rest of the school year, all the school holidays, his French exchange, mocks and everything else that was going on.
 When her son saw it he was amazed at actually how little time was left, and this reality check made him much more focused on what was to come.

 2. Bite-sized chunks

 One of the most common reasons that students don't start revising of their own accord is that they are simply over-whelmed by the scale of the task ahead of them.
 You can help your child to overcome this feeling of overwhelm by helping your child to see how they can break their revision down into bite-sized chunks so that they can track their progress, ticking things off as they go along, and feel like they are making head-way.